 As teen girls hit puberty and adolescence, many will struggle with the associated changes in their body.
-That can lead to additional struggles with their body image, compounded in no small part by mean girls and unhelpful messages from Instagram and popular media.
-But parents and particularly fathers can help teen girls get through this tough time and promote a positive body image.
+Those struggles can lead to additional struggles with their body image, compounded in no small part by mean girls and unhelpful messages from Instagram and other social and popular media.
+But parents — and particularly fathers — can help teen girls get through this tough time and promote a positive body image.

 “What’s important for fathers to understand is that they are the template, really, for their daughters in terms of the daughter’s future relationships with men,” says Dr. Erika Doukas, a clinical psychologist whose expertise is in parenting issues and treating eating disorders.
 “How they interact with their daughters will affect how they feel about themselves, and how they feel about themselves in relation to other men.”

 Fathers have an outsize role in helping their daughters create a positive body image.
 Their first step, according to Doukas, should be to consistently focus on their daughter’s greatest traits.
 “Parents should help them feel valued by telling them why they love them — for their intelligence, their compassion, their warmth, their work ethic, and their sense of humor — so that they don’t get the message that they are valued for how slim they are or what their body looks like,” she says.

 How to Help Your Daughter Deal With Body Image Issues

 - Talk to your daughter about her intelligence, wit, interests, kindness, compassion, warmth.
 Not her body.